justaman045/portfolio/content/posts/starting-a-dev-job.md

 ---
 title: Starting a Dev Job as Operation Executive
-date: "2021-10-25"
+publishedDate: "2021-10-25"
 tags: ["job", "journal", "dev update"]
-draft: false
+status: "published"
+type: Post
-summary: In this article I wrote about how I spend my first Day of my Work from Home Job and how does it felt to me ( it's just my experience and I'll be posting like this more in future when i'll be joing the Work from Office mode ).
+# summary: In this article I wrote about how I spend my first Day of my Work from Home Job and how does it felt to me ( it's just my experience and I'll be posting like this more in future when i'll be joing the Work from Office mode ).
 ---

 # Starting a Dev Job as Operation Executive